facebookresearch/faiss/benchs/README.md

 - the clustering complains that it does not have enough training data, there is not much we can do about this.

-- the add() function complains that there is an inefficient memory allocation, but this is a concern only when it happens often.
+- the add() function complains that there is an inefficient memory allocation, but this is a concern only when it happens often, and we are not benchmarking the add time anyways.

 ### Clustering on MNIST8m